New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 Figure~\ref{fig:NuOsc_forward} (left) shows the expected sensitivity to the sterile neutrino parameter space estimated with $\nu_\mu$ disappearance channel for FASER$\nu$ in the Run-3 and FLArE in the HL-LHC stage.
-As shown in the figure, the FLArE at the FPF can provide better constraints than the global constraints for large mass region above $\Delta m_{41}^2 \sim \mathcal{O}(10^2)~{\rm eV^2}$.
+As shown in the figure, the FLArE at the FPF can provide better constraints than the global constraints for a large mass region above $\Delta m_{41}^2 \sim \mathcal{O}(10^2)~{\rm eV^2}$.
 Figure~\ref{fig:NuOsc_forward} (right) shows the $\nu_\tau + \bar{\nu}_\tau$ event spectrum as a function of energy in the standard model and its distortion in the presence of a sterile neutrino, evaluated with a set of allowed parameters for demonstration.
-While sterile neutrino oscillations can be studied with muon neutrinos and electron neutrinos at the SND@LHC and FASER$\nu$, the study with tau neutrinos will be only possible at the FPF, where sufficient number of tau neutrino events can be obtained on the order of thousands.
+While sterile neutrino oscillations can be studied with muon neutrinos and electron neutrinos at the SND@LHC and FASER$\nu$, the study with tau neutrinos will only be possible at the FPF, where a sufficient number of tau neutrino events—on the order of thousands—can be obtained.

-\paragraph{\bf neutrino-philic new particles} In addition to the LDM and sterile neutrino, it is possible to search for a neutrino-philic new particle which is produced from the exotic three-body decays of charged mesons in forward detectors.
+\paragraph{\bf neutrino-philic new particles} In addition to the LDM and sterile neutrino, it is possible to search for a neutrino-philic new particle that is produced from the exotic three-body decays of charged mesons in forward detectors.
 A promising example is the new gauge boson $Z'$ mediating the SNI~\cite{Bakhti:2023mvo}.
-In particular, due to the short baseline, unexpected $\nu_\tau$ appearance by the new particle decaying to tau neutrino can increase the sensitivities.
+In particular, due to the short baseline, unexpected $\nu_\tau$ appearance by the new particle decaying to tau neutrino can increase the sensitivity.